AntonVanAssche/md-headers.nvim/README.md

 If you do not configure Markdown Headers or leave certain settings unconfigured, it will use its default settings for those settings.

-The color of both the border and the title can be changed independently.
-This can be done by changing the highlight color of the element, either manually or by configuring it in the configuration file, as shown below.
+The text, border, and title colors can be independently customized by adjusting their highlight colors.
+This can be achieved through either manual changes or configuration file settings, as demonstrated below:

 1. Using the configuration file to change the highlight colors: